AICONSlab/HyperMapp3r/docs/install.md

     If the computer you are using has a GPU:

-        pip install -e .[hippmapper_gpu]
+        pip install -e .[hypermapper_gpu]

     If not:

-        pip install -e .[hippmapper]
+        pip install -e .[hypermapper]

 3. Test the installation by running

-        hippmapper --help
+        hypermapper --help

    To confirm that the command line function works, and

-        hippmapper
+        hypermapper

    To launch the interactive GUI.

 ## Download deep models

-Download the models from [this link](https://drive.google.com/open?id=10aVCDurd_mcB49mJfwm658IZg33u0pd2) and place them in the `models` directory
+Download the models from [this link](https://drive.google.com/drive/folders/1QS3t01jMSJq6zAfjMDu1AzufplGjLODR) and place them in the `models` directory

 ## For tab completion
     pip3 install argcomplete
     activate-global-python-argcomplete

-## Updating HippMapp3r
+## Updating HyperMapp3r
-To update HippMapp3r, navigate to the directory where HippMapp3r was cloned and run
+To update HyperMapp3r, navigate to the directory where HyperMapp3r was cloned and run

     git pull
     pip install -e .[{option}] -process-dependency-links